NSS-Workshops/agentic-ai/src/sections/iterative-development/02-cross-task-context-memory-bank/index.md

 ### Automatic Context Capture

-When you activate the Memory Bank, RooFlow automatically:
-- Analyzes your conversations with different modes
-- Extracts key decisions and requirements
-- Tracks your progress through development phases
-- Maintains a record of your project's evolution
+When you activate the Memory Bank, RooFlow automatically analyzes your conversations with different modes, extracts key decisions and requirements, tracks your progress through development phases, and maintains a record of your project's evolution.

 ### Structured Information Storage